boluVishal/MLProjectsExplorations/README.md

 # This repo contains all the projects I am currently exploring and implementing to learn.
-# 1.Intro to Machine Learning
+# 1.Kaggle Intro To Ml
     Topic Covered:
     1.How Models Work
     2.Basic Data Exploration.